Adultification: Education

 Black students may face hypercriticism from authority figures, especially while in school.
-Teachers can perceive Black girls as being loud or sassy compared to white girls and punish them over being "unladylike."
+Teachers can perceive Black girls as being loud or "sassy" compared to white girls and punish them over being "unladylike".
 Teachers are less likely to help Black students when they need help in school since they are assumed to be delinquents and incapable of success.
 Because of their perceived maturity, Black children are seen as less in need of access to mentorship and leadership opportunities.
 Black children are treated to "know better" by teachers and are not seen as having one of the main characteristics of childhood: innocence.
 Black students may also be penalized more over mistakes on schoolwork.

 Black girls are more likely to be disciplined in school than white girls for subjective infractions including, but not limited to dress code violations, fighting, loitering, and harassment.
 They are more susceptible to verbal and physical violence by authority figures in schools.
 The United States Department of Education found that Black girls are six times more likely to be suspended than white girls.
-Not only are Black girls found to have high rate of discipline in school over white girls, they tend to have higher rates than boys belonging of other racial/ethnic groups, further highlighting this bias in Black students.
+Not only are Black girls found to have high rate of discipline in school over white girls, they tend to have higher rates than boys belonging to other racial/ethnic groups, further highlighting this bias in Black students.

 Some schools, however, do have Black and other minority boys consistently being disciplined over other groups of children.
 Black boys are three times more likely than other students to be suspended from school.
 Overall, black boys have the highest suspension and drop out rates from both elementary and high school.
-According to the National Center for Education Statistics, the largest group with out-of-school suspensions from public schools is black boys, accounting for 17.6 percent of suspensions from 2013-2014.
+According to the National Center for Education Statistics, the largest group with out-of-school suspensions from public schools is black boys, accounting for 17.6 percent of suspensions from 2013 to 2014.
 From that same study, they found that Black girls account for the second largest percentage of out-of-school suspensions at 9.6 percent.

 During the 1980s and 1990s, more schools started to rely on policies like drug-sniffing dogs and armed police officers in response to student misbehavior.
 Some say that these policies may actually exacerbate anti-Blackness through school policies such as these because they create environments in which Black girls learn their feelings do not matter and that they will not receive the benefit of the doubt over misbehavior.
 Some of the students can tell when these teachers treat Black students differently from white students and are left isolated from students and teachers because of this treatment.
 When Black children speak up over the bias, they are seen as "talking back" or being too assertive rather than expressing their concerns and usually receive some type of disciplinary action.
 Witnessing the harsh discipline of these students in schools can desensitize others to situations when Black students are given worse punishments.